CoopHive/alkahest-docs/alkahest-obsidian/Components/For Negotiation/Agents.md

 In other terms, we can further break down the state of the system in:

 - $y$, state of the state machine, the same for every agent and associated with schemas;
 - $X$, additional state components of the environment.
 These components are defined by each agent, and are characterized by variables which are hidden to all the other $N-1$ agents in the system.
-We call the components of $X$ *Local States*.
+We call the components of $X$ *local states*.
 - $Z$, additional state components of the environment.
 While these components are still defined by each agent, they are characterized by variables which are shared by all agents.
-We call the components of $Z$ *Global States*.
+We call the components of $Z$ *global states*.

 This distinction aligns with the general framework of *partially observable Markov games*, characterizing the protocol.